daxfrost/ocr-document-processor/README.md

 # OCR Document Processor

+## Introduction

+I decided to measure the difference between OCR, Machine Learning & AI, and the results were truly fascinating.
+I also did the extra work of providing ways to "manually" extract data on an image I defined in templates using OCR tools like Tesseract & EasyOCR (which I forked for larger documents) to see if I could optimize it for specific regions of an image for better results.
+Then I trained two types of documents with TensorFlow to see if that would provide further improvement, ultimately I was mildly impressed.

+I realized OCR is really good but hasn't changed much since its inception, while machine learning is a subset of AI in today's terms, while Open AI's vision is ridiculously efficient and basically eclipsed any attempt I made.

 ## Overview

 **OCR Document Processor** is a Next.js application designed to train a model for document classification detection with **TensorFlow** and also showcase two distinct OCR extraction approaches using different OCR libraries with abstractions that ultimately takes the data extracted, stores it, and further processes it with AI & ML to understand optimizations.
 Currently **Tesseract** and **EasyOCR** are implemented, but many others are on the list: